 To become successful in such a dynamic sphere, you need to be strong and competitive in your field.
 Practice shows, that skill of icon design inevitably makes a UI designer stronger and more flexible in the accomplishment of different design tasks.

 Can anyone be a graphic designer?

-Being based on the diverse experience of communication with graphic designers, it is easy to see that to become a professional and bring home the bacon with the efforts in the sphere of graphic design, the person needs to have a number of characteristics.
+Based on the diverse experience of communication with graphic designers, it is easy to see that to become a professional and bring home the bacon with efforts in the sphere of graphic design, the person needs to have a number of characteristics.
 And first of them, as for any creative job, are passion, talent, ability to work hard, and readiness for constant learning and self-improvement.
-Having all these traits, the person will be able to practice necessary skills, master needed software, gain the solid basis of theoretic knowledge, and so on.
+Having all these traits, the person will be able to practice necessary skills, master needed software, gain a solid basis of theoretic knowledge, and so on.
 Behind the passion, we mean sheer and sincere interest in the field of design and feeling it as the source of inspiration and ambition.
 Without it, designers are able to solve the tasks and provide the results, but they will be technical, without any soul and heart.
 A book without a soul is just a set of words.
-Image without a soul is a set for shapes and colors.
+An image without a soul is a set of shapes and colors.
 Communication without a soul is just a set of sentences.
 Design without a soul is just a set of features.
-To breathe in the life into all of them, the passion of the creator is a key factor.
+To breathe life into all of them, the passion of the creator is a key factor.

-However, with my words above you can get caught in a trap.
-The passion which is being talked about is not something that just strikes you one day and tells you “Stand up and go to design”.
-In most cases passion is like appetite: it comes when the process starts when you try and feel that THIS is something you would like to do and grow in.
-Even more, there are many professionals who got into a deep and sincere passion for their craft in the process of improving their skills or accomplishing the projects.
+However, with my words above, you can get caught in a trap.
+The passion which is being talked about is not something that just strikes you one day and tells you, “Stand up and go to design”.
+In most cases, passion is like appetite: it comes when the process starts when you try and feel that THIS is something you would like to do and grow in.
+Even more, there are many professionals who got into a deep and sincere passion for their craft in the process of improving their skills or accomplishing projects.

 Graphics for Opera Year in Review project